yoonwaiyan/yoonwaiyan/README.md

 - 🔭 I’m currently working on Ruby on Rails, React and Elixir based projects

-- 🌱 I’m currently learning Kubernetes and Rust
+- 🌱 I’m currently learning Kubernetes

 - 👯 I’m looking to collaborate on knowledge management tools